The Raiders set out to get faster on defense. That mission was accomplished in every sense.

-"He obviously knows the system, but Vontaze in very intelligent," Morrow said.
+"He obviously knows the system, but Vontaze is very intelligent," Morrow said.
 "He processes information quickly and is confident in what he's doing.
 That's what you want from somebody in his position."

 Burfict is the defense's cerebral cortex, but he isn't just directing troops while watching them work.

-He plays with trademark intensity, and didn't step over the line in his Raiders debut.
-That's key moving forward, because the Raiders need him on the field and yellow flags in pocket to succeed against Kansas City, a team that doesn't need freebies to score.
+He plays with trademark intensity and didn't step over the line in his Raiders debut.
+That's key moving forward, because the Raiders need him on the field to succeed against Kansas City, a team that doesn't need freebies to score.

 "He's really fun to play with," Hurst said.
 "He's an aggressive player.
 He's going to come downhill and hit everything that moves.
 It's awesome playing with someone like that."